Tuesday, November 5, 2024

-Learn about Impact of Adverse Childhood Experiences
+Learn about Impact of Adverse Childhood Experiences, Discuss Prevention

 adverse childhood experiences

-Project Self-Sufficiency will offer three workshops during May regarding adverse childhood experiences with the goal of educating the public, supporting trauma survivors, and offering tips for prevention and healing within the community.
-The workshop and discussion series, “Connections Matter”, which facilitates the conversation about issues surrounding childhood trauma, will be offered virtually over Zoom in English, May 21st, 2:00 p.m., and in Spanish, Tuesday, May 28th, 2:00 p.m.
-A virtual “Understanding ACEs: Building Self-Healing Communities” presentation on Thursday, May 30th, 2:00 p.m., will address the neurological and biological effects of adversity on development and its corresponding impact on the health of the overall population.
+Project Self-Sufficiency will offer three workshops during November regarding adverse childhood experiences with the goal of educating the public, supporting trauma survivors, and offering tips for prevention and healing within the community.
+The workshop and discussion series, “Connections Matter”, which facilitates the conversation about issues surrounding childhood trauma, will be offered virtually over Zoom in English, Tuesday, November 12th, 2:00 p.m., and in Spanish, Wednesday, November 13th, 2:00 p.m.
+A virtual “Understanding ACEs: Building Self-Healing Communities” presentation on Wednesday, November 20th, 2:00 p.m., will address the neurological and biological effects of adversity on development and its corresponding impact on the health of the overall population.
 Tips for protection, prevention, and promoting resilience within the community will also be discussed.
 All workshops are free and open to the public; interested participants are invited to call 973-940-3500 to receive log-in details.

 The Connections Matter curriculum invites providers, parents, and community members to build caring connections to improve resiliency.
 Discussion during the workshops will focus on understanding adverse childhood experiences and demonstrating how caring connections can serve as a primary buffer in the negative effects of trauma.
 The training is appropriate for parents and providers raising and teaching school aged children.